lukechn99/github-quickstart/class/class_5123_recommender_systems.md/explanation.md

 You can explain the corroborating evidence (confidence scores, state the strength of the data, talk about the strengths of the recommendation)
 We never knew whether or not the explanations were actually helpful
 It's been found that corroborating evidence plus very light explanation works best.

+### Questions
+Has there been any research done on how explanations affect the user's perception of the overall reliability of items and overall reliability of the site?
+How could this be measured?
+Yes.
+Having explanations is good, generally.
+Too much complication undermines trust.
+How could you measure whether the user sees the site as reliable or not?
+Adding 2/3 star of noise will undermine trust.
+Typically measured through surveys, explain that the version they're using is a test system and ask if they would recommend the test system.
+You can also ask them if they would recommend the regular system before (however, it's been discovered that users are likely to trust the old system even less after experiencing the new system and having their trust undermined)
+I don't think my thesis would actually work because discouraging usage of the site by including noise doesn't really decrease their consumption of movies.